 The world relies on established power sources to provide electricity to many of its parts, although fairly new generation methods – like renewables – are becoming more widespread and cheaper with each passing year.
 Nuclear power plants are among the most widely used power sources.
 Even now, over 50 new nuclear plants are being built globally.
 Alongside their construction, new technologies ensuring their continuous safety are also being developed.
 VTT partnered with Fortum – a Finnish energy company – to improve and test a method used for power plant monitoring.

 A new method has been developed for the monitoring of stack emissions for the presence of carbon-14, a radioisotope of carbon whose emissions into the atmosphere must be controlled.
 The technique currently used to measure C-14 is both time and labour intensive.
 It involves collecting samples over an extended period of time and manual laboratory analysis, which also produces additional radioactive waste.
 The new approach developed by VTT uses laser spectroscopy to reduce the time, labour and ultimate cost of these measurements.
+For more in depth information, see the scientific article “On-Line Monitoring of Radiocarbon Emissions in a Nuclear Facility with Cavity Ring-Down Spectroscopy”.

 Although laser spectroscopy is used as a detection method in other fields, it has not been used to detect gaseous radiocarbon emissions until recently.
 VTT’s research project started with laboratory tests to prove the approach can be applied to C-14 emitted into the air.
 The next steps involved optimizing the new measurement instrument to ensure it would work effectively outside of the laboratory environment and making it transportable to enable field measurements.